 |FICO Score Ranges||Rating|

-Even if your score is below the 580 , you could still qualify for some government-backed loans and non-qualified mortgages with other mitigating factors, like a higher down payment amount, mortgage payment reserves and a low debt-to-income ratio.
+Even if your score is below 580, you might still qualify for some government-backed loans and non-qualified mortgages with other mitigating factors, like a higher down payment amount, mortgage payment reserves, and a low debt-to-income ratio.

 Compare 5 home loans for bad credit

-You still have some options when it comes to picking a mortgage with a bad credit score.
+You still have some options when it comes to picking a bad credit home loan.
 While not an extensive selection, a little bit of research may save you a lot of money when it comes to qualifying for a home loan with bad credit.
 Consider comparing the mortgage loans below based on your situation.

 |Loan||Minimum credit score||Minimum down payment||Requirements|

 |FHA loan||580 (with 3.5% down)